-- Desert Stage Lines: 65100 San Jacinto Lane, Desert Hot Springs, CA 92240 This property is located approximately 1000 feet northwest of the Project property.
+- Desert Stage Lines: 65100 San Jacinto Lane, Desert Hot Springs, CA 92240 This property is located approximately 1000 feet southwest of the Project property.
 It is registered under the Resource Conservation and Recovery Act (RCRA) as an active small quantity generator (SQG).
 The RCRA identification is CA0000133629 and the Facility Registry Service (FRS) identification is 110002613477.
-There are no violations reported over the last three years of available data. - Spectrum Custom Design: 65242 San Jacinto Lane, Desert Hot Springs, CA 92240 is 110012246694.
-This facility is also registered in the Air Emissions Inventory (EIS) under the Clean Air Act (ID 10116211).
-There are no violations reported over the last three years of available data.
+There are no violations reported over the last three years of available data. - Spectrum Custom Design: 65242 San Jacinto Lane, Desert Hot Springs, CA 92240

-This property is located approximately 1000 feet north of the Project.
+This property is located directly south of the Project.
 It is registered under the Resource Conservation and Recovery Act (RCRA) as an active small quantity generator (SQG).
-The RCRA identification is CAR000088690 and the Facility Registry Service (FRS) identification
+The RCRA identification is CAR000088690 and the Facility Registry Service (FRS) identification is